orbitjs/orbit/README.md

     for transforms and queries to be applied as appropriate.

 * [@orbit/coordinator](./packages/@orbit/coordinator) - A coordinator and set of
   coordination strategies for managing data flow and keeping @orbit/data sources in sync.

+* [@orbit/immutable](./packages/@orbit/immutable) - A lightweight library of
+  immutable data structures.

 * [@orbit/utils](./packages/@orbit/utils) - A common set of utility functions
   used by Orbit libraries.

 ### Standard data sources